eghojansu/phpme/README.md

 ### project_meta

 Generate project meta for current file.
 Template can be configured, see setting below.

-To use this feature you do not need to put cursor on valid symbol, just trigger this command.
+To use this feature, open command pallet then trigger this command.
+The project meta will be inserted after first php open tag.

 ### copy_method